Katherine Brown, Early Learner Piano founder

 about katherine...

-She volunteers at Berkeley High as an essay coach, cultivates her garden and swims.
+She volunteers at Berkeley High as an essay coach, and swims and hikes to stay nimble.
 Her home piano studio includes 1 cat, her husband, Jim who played trombone in Middle School, and 4 'flown' children who’ve graduated from Pratt Institute/Hunter College, Stanford, UC Davis/Goldman School Public Policy and UC Berkeley.
+Katherine earned her undergraduate degree from Stanford in Journalism and Political Science.

 Why Katherine chose to teach Suzuki: